 Purpose: To measure the ability to listen to a sequence of directions, to understand them, and to hold them in short-term memory long enough to carry them out.
+Because auditory verbal working memory is an area of interest when assessing for language/literacy disorder, this task was intentionally designed without visual supports for the auditory stimuli.
+This also prevents visual rehearsal, providing a more accurate look at performance that mimics listening to classroom directions.

-Task: You'll give students oral instructions related to a set of graphic symbols that are covered up at the beginning of the task.
-Then you'll ask students to move the card covering the symbols when you say "Go," recall your oral instructions, and carry them out by marking the corresponding graphic items on the Student Response Form.
+Task: You'll the student oral instructions related to a set of graphic symbols that are covered up at the beginning of the task.
+Then ask student to move the card covering the symbols when you say "Go," recall your oral instructions, and carry them out by marking the corresponding graphic items on the Student Response Form.
+Having students record their answers on the Student Response Form ensures that you don't have to remember their responses (a difficulty with other tests' "following directions" tasks that can impact scoring accuracy).